 You get the picture.
 Nobody writes alone.

 Writing is not a lonely job.
 It’s a job that everyone in the entire world had a hand in.
-Everyone close to you that you know and love.
+Everyone close to you.
 And everyone you’ll never know — the woman who pulled the potatoes out of the ground that ended up on your plate.
 The man who worked at the mill that made the fabric of the t-shirt you’re wearing.
-And let’s not kid ourselves—a lot of them were probably children.
+And let’s not kid ourselves—a lot of them were probably children when they did it.

 And that’s only the humans involved!
 The elements had a small hand in things, too.
 The earth under our house, the rain that fed the plants we eat, the wind that helped pollinate everything.
 The fire (the sun, my oven) necessary for all of it.

 If you’re a creative in the world, take a moment right now to remember the people around you that might have receded into the background so far that you forgot how important they were.
 Let them feel your gratitude by telling them directly.